arch-js/arch/docs/04-reflex-architecture.md

 Reflex strives to reduce the complexity of user facing applications as much as possible [in the same sense React does](https://speakerdeck.com/vjeux/why-does-react-scale-jsconf-2014) - reducing the time to find a cause of a problem.
 That means reducing the number of places where a problem you are diagnosing can be caused.

-One of the biggest reasons for unexpected behaviour is state (we often say “state is your worth enemy”).
+One of the biggest reasons for unexpected behaviour is state (we often say “state is your worst enemy”).
 State handling therefore requires extra care when designing an application architecture.
 A big step in reducing the state space of your application is following the methods of functional programming - a pure function, by definition, has no internal state and is referentially transparent (calling the function with the same arguments always produces the same results) - which Reflex promotes.

 You cannot avoid all state though.
 So even when building applications in a functional style, you still need to  pay extra attention to managing your application's state.